-HTX-034, our next-generation product candidate for postoperative pain management, is an investigational non-opioid, fixed-dose combination, extended-release solution of the local anesthetic bupivacaine, the nonsteroidal anti-inflammatory drug meloxicam and an additional agent that further potentiates the activity of bupivacaine.
-HTX-034 is formulated in the same proprietary polymer as HTX-011 (ZYNRELEF in the Europe).
+HTX-034, our next-generation product candidate for postoperative pain management, is an investigational non-opioid, fixed-dose combination, extended-release solution of the local anesthetic bupivacaine, the nonsteroidal anti-inflammatory drug meloxicam and aprepitant that further potentiates the activity of bupivacaine.
+HTX-034 is formulated in the same proprietary polymer as ZYNRELEF.
 By combining two different mechanisms that each enhance the activity of the local anesthetic bupivacaine, HTX-034 is designed to provide superior and prolonged analgesia.
 Local administration of HTX-034 in a validated preclinical postoperative pain model resulted in sustained analgesia for 7 days.
 In May 2020, we initiated a Phase 1b/2 clinical study in patients undergoing bunionectomy of HTX-034.
 In the Phase 1b portion of this Phase 1b/2 double-blind, randomized, active-controlled, dose-escalation study in 33 patients undergoing bunionectomy, the reduction in pain intensity observed was greater with the lowest dose of HTX-034 evaluated (containing 21.7 mg of bupivacaine plus meloxicam and aprepitant) than with the bupivacaine 50 mg solution through 96 hours.
 In addition, 45.5% of HTX-034 patients remained opioid-free through Day 15 with median opioid consumption of 2.5 milligram morphine equivalents (same as one 5 mg oxycodone pill) through 72-hours, a 71% reduction compared to bupivacaine solution.
 We initiated the expanded Phase 2 portion of the study for HTX-034 in the first quarter of 2021.
+We have temporarily postponed work on HTX-034 while we work with the FDA on expanding the indication statement for ZYNRELEF.
+We will re-evaluate the HTX-034 program after approval of our first ZYNRELEF sNDA.

 HTX-019 is an investigational agent for the prevention of postoperative nausea and vomiting ("PONV").
 HTX-019 is an IV injectable emulsion formulation designed to directly deliver aprepitant, the active ingredient in EMEND® (aprepitant) capsules, which is the only NK1 receptor antagonist approved in the U.S. for the prevention of PONV in adults.
 The FDA-approved dose of oral EMEND is 40 mg for PONV, which is given within 3 hours prior to induction of anesthesia for surgery.
 An Investigational New Drug application for HTX-019 for PONV was approved by the FDA in late September 2020.
 In a Phase 1 clinical trial, 32 mg of HTX-019 as a 30-second IV injection was demonstrated to be bioequivalent to oral aprepitant 40 mg.
-An NDA for HTX-019 is planned in late 2021 for prevention of PONV in adults.
+A Pre-NDA meeting with the FDA was held in August 2021 and the HTX-019 NDA for prevention of PONV in adults is on track for filing in the fourth quarter of 2021

-As of March 31, 2021 we had \$166.5 million in cash, cash equivalents and short-term investments.
+As of September 30, 2021 we had \$202.8 million in cash, cash equivalents and short-term investments.
 We have incurred significant operating losses and negative cash flows from operations.
 Management believes that the Company's existing cash, cash equivalents and short-term investments will be sufficient to meet the Company's anticipated cash requirements for at least one year from the date this Quarterly Report on Form 10-Q is filed with the U.S. Securities and Exchange Commission ("SEC").